 Premack’s principle states that more probable behaviors will reinforce less probable behaviors.
 In other words, you can use an activity the dog really enjoys to reinforce something that is ho-hum.
-You can reinforce a sit/stay with a tug session.
+You can reinforce loose leash walking with a tug session.
 You can reinforce sitting politely while the leash is attached with going for a walk.
 Premack is all about life rewards.

 There is one obvious answer to the question posed by my title.
 Premack is not a good choice when the behavior is never acceptable.
 For instance, my young dog Clara loves to pounce on and body slam my other dogs.
 She would love it if I allowed that, but of course I don’t.
 I teach incompatible behaviors and I interrupt it.
 And I try to give her opportunities for very physical play with me, with some firm ground rules.

 But there is another situation in which Premack is not the best choice, and it can be hard to recognize, especially for pet owners and anyone who is trying to teach their dog without an in-person expert teacher.

 In my experience, Premack may not be a good choice when the desired behavior triggers stress, arousal, or a strong emotional response from the dog, or if the behavior results from these conditions.

 I think this can be an insidious problem, since behaviors and situations the dog gets really excited about are precisely what prompt people to recommend Premack.
 If you spend any time at all on dog training Internet discussion groups, you know that whenever someone describes something the dog is passionate about (squirrels) someone else is going to suggest using Premack.
 This advice comes as regular as clockwork.
 Give the dog contingent access to the squirrels.